Evolution of reptiles: Early reptiles

-The origin of the reptiles lies about 320–310 million years ago, in the swamps of the late Carboniferous period, when the first reptiles evolved from advanced reptiliomorph labyrinthodonts.
+The origin of the reptiles lies about 320–310 million years ago, in the swamps of the late Carboniferous period, when the first reptiles evolved from advanced labyrinthodonts.

 The oldest known animal that may have been an amniote, a reptile rather than an amphibian, is Casineria (though it has also been argued to be a temnospondyl amphibian).

 A series of footprints from the fossil strata of Nova Scotia, dated to 315 million years, show typical reptilian toes and imprints of scales.

 The tracks are attributed to Hylonomus, the oldest unquestionable reptile known.

 It was a small, lizard-like animal, about 20 to 30 cm (8–12 in) long, with numerous sharp teeth indicating an insectivorous diet.

 Other examples include Westlothiana (sometimes considered a stem-amniote rather than a true amniote) and Paleothyris, both of similar build and presumably similar habit.
 One of the best known early reptiles is Mesosaurus, a genus from the Early Permian that had returned to water, feeding on fish.

 The earliest reptiles were largely overshadowed by bigger labyrinthodont amphibians, such as Cochleosaurus, and remained a small, inconspicuous part of the fauna until after the small ice age at the end of the Carboniferous.